No structure razed against law, demolitions not remotely case of ethnic cleansing: Haryana govt | Law-Order

 - India

-The Haryana government has defended its demolition drive in Nuh, saying no structure was razed against the law and that the exercise was ''not remotely a case of ethnic cleansing''.
+The Haryana government has defended its demolition drive in Nuh, saying no structure was razed against the law and that the exercise was ''not remotely a case of ethnic cleansing'' and no ''pick and choose'' policy was adopted.

+The Nuh district administration has said a total of 354 people were affected by the recent demolition drive, of which 283 were Muslims and 71 were Hindus.

 The demolition drive in Nuh came under the high court's scanner on August 7 when the court of Justices G S Sandhawalia and Harpreet Kaur Jeevan took suo motu cognisance and halted the exercise.
 Referring to the demolition drive, the high court had then asked if it was an ''exercise of ethnic cleansing''.

-The matter came up on Friday before the division bench of Chief Justice Ravi Shanker Jha and Justice Arun Palli.

-''The court said the reply should be filed in the (court) registry which we will be doing,'' Haryana's Additional Advocate General Deepak Sabharwal told reporters outside the high court complex after the hearig on Friday.

-The demolition drive was started days after communal clashes broke out in Nuh on July 31 after a Vishva Hindu Parishad procession was pelted with stones.
+Nuh was recently in news after communal clashes broke out on July 31 after a Vishva Hindu Parishad procession was pelted with stones.
 The violence that also spread to neighbouring Gurugram left six dead.

 ''We have also stated in our reply that in the demolition drive which was carried out in Gurugram (the structures involved in it) entirely belong to one community -- the Hindu community.